 called "Rockin' Little Mama".
 This song describes the "typical 50's looking and dancing gal" that is ready to roll and is a type of swing song with a touch of Jerry Lee Lewis and

 rock-a-billy added.
-I currently have a few of my original songs available to share with you "FREE" on my album for downloading when you click on "Free Original Songs Downloads" at the top of the page along with the original copies of some of my songs.
+I currently have a few of my original songs available to share with you "FREE" on my album for downloading.
+All you have to do is go to "bandcamp.com" and put in

 A couple of my song commercial jingles that I have written and recorded for a couple companies during one of my visits to the New York studio have been aired on TV and radio.
 I also was introduced to Brian Setzer who happened to be there recording in one of their studios.